ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 This would seem to cut off network trips from the data access chain, but it would work best on a stateless process, what it does is only to proxy requests to downstream and there are perhaps some immutable functions for computations.
 If these are all on check, having a shared library may be a desirable choice.

 It comes with a cost too.
-In a condition where there are multiple backends and maintained by different teams, we would be less likely to see a same equal version of package deployed to interface with the core functionalities in individual backends.
+In a condition where there are backends maintained by different teams, we would be less likely to see a same equal version of package deployed to interface with the core functionalities in individual backends.

 This varying build circumstance in some extent becomes a burden in which the maintenance of multiple versions must be held accountable.